SubjectsSubjects(version: 983)

 Written and Oral Tests – General Rules:

-The following rules apply to all tests during the winter and summer semesters.
+The following rules are not negotiable and apply to all constituents of the winter and summer semesters.

 • Course Tests take place only once a year, at the end of their respective course, on a predetermined date published in the schedule.

 • Students can earn up to 6 points per Course Test according to a table of percentages published in Vyuka.
-To pass the semester, students must achieve at least 1 point in every course test and each of their parts, and accumulate at least 13 out of 18 points across the three written Course Tests before the end of the respective semester.
+To avoid the Combined Test, students must achieve at least 1 point in every course test, and accumulate at least 13 out of a maximum of 18 points across the three written Course Tests.

 • Students have three attempts at each Combined Test: one attempt during the respective examination period and two attempts in the summer examination period.